 Do you get spam through your website contact form?
 Depending on how high-profile your company is, you can receive anywhere from a daily barrage to a slow trickle of spam.
 Though it’s nearly impossible to completely stop spam, we can take steps to reduce it.
 Here’s what we suggest.

-First and foremost, we recommend using a contact form instead of an email address.
+We recommend using a contact form instead of an email address.
 When you put your email address anywhere on your website, regardless of whether it’s a link or plain text, spambots will harvest it.
 You can obfuscate your email address to make it harder for spambots to find by using a plugin such as Email Address Encoder.
-However, it’s not likely to fool all spambots forever.
+However, it's not likely to fool all spambots forever.
 Therefore, a contact form is a more effective option.

-At OptimWise, our favorite contact form plugin for WordPress is Gravity Forms.
-It’s a premium plugin, meaning that it costs money, but it’s well worth it.
+Our favorite contact form plugin for WordPress is Gravity Forms.
+It's a premium plugin, meaning that it costs money, but it's well worth it.

 Sometimes that's enough to significantly reduce the amount of spam you receive.
 Wait a few days after enabling it.
 Then, if you're still receiving too much spam, try the next step.

 reCAPTCHA is an improvement over standard CAPTCHA (where you need to figure out the letters and numbers in an image).
 That’s because reCAPTCHA is simpler for humans.
 According to Google (its developer), reCAPTCHA "uses an advanced risk analysis engine and adaptive CAPTCHAs … while letting your valid users pass through with ease."

 It's a bit more work to add reCAPTCHA to a form than to add a CAPTCHA.
 However, your site visitors will appreciate the comparative ease of reCAPTCHA.

 First, you need to generate your reCAPTCHA keys.

 Next, you need to add the reCAPTCHA keys to your website.
 Here’s how.